-Learn how Slack's Business Technology Operations team rolled out Halp with a Jira Service Desk integration to their entire company in just a few weeks.
+Learn how Slack's Business Technology Operations team rolled out Halp with a Jira Service Management integration to their entire company in just a few weeks.
 It's been a huge success, with 97% of tickets being submitted via Slack and a 50% improvement in handle time.

 Josh Senick isn’t your average IT manager.
 He runs the Business Technology Operations (BizTech) team at Slack - one of the world’s most forward-thinking teams in the space.
 Slack’s BizTech team is leading the charge to change what it means to be in IT, everything from their titles to their tools.

 With over 100k paying customers (including 65 of the Fortune 100), Slack's 12 million daily active users perform over 5 Billion actions every week.
 Slack administrators at companies across the world look to Josh and his team for solutions and best practices to build a modern IT infrastructure, helping companies realize that IT is an untapped growth lever that is unleashed with the right people and technology.

 When Josh joined Slack in 2018 as Senior Manager of BizTech, he recognized a significant problem.
 A large portion of the requests made by Slack employees were not being tracked at all.
 These requests were happening in a public channel called #help-biztech and being answered in threads.
 Very few people were creating tickets out of these requests because of the high friction and context-switching.
 Copying and pasting the ticket information from Slack into an external ticketing system prohibited his team from focusing on the work that mattered, so they weren’t doing it.